switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql.md

 Using osm2pgsql (version 1.4.2 or above) it's now much easier to do this than it was previously.
 This is the version that is distributed as part of Ubuntu 22.04, and it can also be obtained by following [these instructions](https://osm2pgsql.org/doc/install.html).

 It's possible to set up replication from many different sources.
-OpenStreetMap itself provides minutely. hourly and daily updates, and other sources such as Geofabrik can provide daily updates that match the regional data extracts available at [download.geofabrik.de](http://download.geofabrik.de/index.html).
+OpenStreetMap itself provides minutely, hourly and daily updates, and other sources such as Geofabrik can provide daily updates that match the regional data extracts available at [download.geofabrik.de](http://download.geofabrik.de/index.html).

 ## A worked example using Geofabrik data